C-SWARM/pgfem-3d-singularity/README.md

 ## Obtain the Container

-### Option 1: Prebuilt container
+### Option 1: Use prebuilt container
 Through Singularity-Hub, a portable image built from this repository's `Singularity` build specification can be downloaded anywhere `singularity` is supported.
 This container will be matched with the latest change to this repository's `Singularity` file.
 Note that this container has `PGFem_3D` built with MVAPICH2-2.2.
-If a different version is needed for infiniband support, a custom container must be built following the instructions in [Running with infiniband](#running-with-infiniband).
+If a different version is needed for infiniband support, a custom container must be built following the instructions in [Using infiniband](#using-infiniband).

 To pull the container:
 ```bash